vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/README.md

       - If tokenAuthentication is to be used, either the current field or `issuerUri` field is mandatory

 #### Sample Pre-Generated Helm Charts
 We have pre-generated few set of helm charts for different feature set combinations of authentication mechanims enabled.
 The samples have been generated for minikube environment with server certificate of client-ethrpc with static ip as `192.168.200.200`.
 The token auth for the sample charts is based on live authorization server and the default certificate for the authentication server is a self-signed certificate for `localhost`.
+The secret corresponding to the `serverPrivateKeySecret` for all the pre-generated sample helm charts is present [here](../vmbc-deployment/vmbc-sample-deployments/authentication-and-authorization/secret.yaml).

 **Few Notable Points**
 - Minikube can be started with static ip to utilize the samples mentioned below easily (Reference: https://minikube.sigs.k8s.io/docs/tutorials/static_ip/)